-Technology might be an ultimately uncontrollable manifestation of ego and hubris, if Westworld and Jurassic Park taught me anything (what was Michael Crichton’s problem with theme parks, anyway?).
-Or, robots might take our jobs, thereby freeing us all to live utopian lives of total Maslowian self-actualization in a future of “fully automated luxury communism.”
-On the third hand, Americans spend about as much time on housework now as they did a century ago, despite advancements like ultra-suck vacuums, veg-o-matics, and frost-free refrigerators.
-So maybe we aren’t headed in either direction.
+Technology might be an ultimately uncontrollable manifestation of man’s ego and hubris, if Westworld, Jurassic Park, and Michael Crichton’s weird vendetta against theme parks taught me anything.
+Alternatively, robots may do all of our jobs, freeing us to live utopian lives of total Maslowian self-actualization in a future of fully automated luxury communism.
+On the third hand, Americans spend about as much time on housework now as they did a century ago, despite advancements in vacuum sucking and vegetable slicing technology.

-The Glass Cage wavers somewhere between an anti-automation polemic and a critique not of automation itself, but our unquestioning acceptance of it.
-Why do we see automation as inevitable and as progress, and why do we treat its side effects as minor speed bumps and annoyances rather than fundamental flaws with the whole undertaking?
-Nicholas Carr roots around in automation’s dark underbelly, touching on economic issues (does automation eliminate jobs, or replace them with new ones?) and practical ones (how do we automate morality?
+The Glass Cage is something like an anti-automation polemic, but via a critique not of automation itself, but our unquestioning acceptance of it.
+Why, Carr asks, do we see automation as inevitable and as progress, and treat its side effects as glitches and annoyances rather than fundamental flaws?
+He roots around in automation’s dark underbelly, touching on economic issues (does automation eliminate jobs, or replace them with new ones?) and practical ones (how do we automate morality?
 Was it right for the robot in Robot & Frank to abet the aging cat-burglar’s robbery attempt, just so he’d stick to his diet?).

-But those concerns are secondary to his chief complaint: that automation has deleterious cognitive consequences—placing humanity in that eponymous mental glass cage, making us dumber because the world no longer challenges us.
+Ultimately those concerns are secondary to his chief complaint: that automation has deleterious cognitive consequences—placing humanity in the eponymous mental glass cage, making us dumber because the world no longer challenges us.
 I’ll summarize his argument, then explain why a bad understanding of how the brain works underlies his misplaced concern.

 • • •